-During her 25 years in marketing firms in Chicago, Raleigh and Charlotte, Christine led a client service department, developed customized integrated marketing plans and fostered client relationships with hundreds of companies across a wide array of industries, many in healthcare.
-Her expertise in strategic planning, program design and activation were then put to good use the past five years while serving as Executive Director of a start-up nonprofit followed by Senior Director, Corporate Social Responsibility expanding a local program nationally.
+During her 25 years in marketing firms in Chicago, Raleigh and Charlotte, Christine led client relationships with hundreds of companies across a wide array of industries.
+In 2016, her passion for community impact led her to put her expertise in strategic planning to good use while first serving as Executive Director of a start-up nonprofit followed by building a national company’s first Corporate Social Responsibility program and scaling it nationally.

-Candice Latham is Next Stage’s Marketing Specialist, bringing five years of ad agency experience.
-Her expertise includes digital graphics, publications and marketing collateral.
+Candice Rawls is Next Stage’s Marketing Manager as well as the host of our podcast Backstage with Next Stage.
+She brings five years of ad agency experience.
+Her expertise includes content strategy and creation, video and marketing collateral.

 Prior to joining Next Stage, Candice consulted purpose driven business owners in the finance space with their branding, marketing and content.
 That work ignited a spark for social good and a desire to join forces with companies and organizations that are making a positive impact on the world.

 Candice holds a B.A. in New Media Design & Imaging with a minor in Communications from RIT.
 Before relocating to Charlotte, Candice spent her days bundled up in Boston.
-When she’s not working you can find Candice creating content for her Youtube Channel, working out, being in nature or enjoying a good meal with her fiancé.
+When she’s not working you can find Candice creating content for her Youtube Channel, working on her well being, being in nature or enjoying a good meal with her husband.